 Preheat your oven to 350 degrees and bake for 30 minutes.

-Using parchment paper helps prevent burning on the bottom of the loaf and makes it easy for slicing since the bottom will not burn.
+Using parchment paper helps prevent burning on the bottom of the loaf and makes it easy to slice since the bottom will not burn.
 Parchment paper also helps easily transfer the dough from the baking sheet to a cooling rack.

-Image illustrates a 6 braided challah bread demonstrating how to braid a challah bread.
+The image illustrates a 6-braided challah bread demonstrating how to braid a challah bread.

 Slicing the Challah Bread